GRADUATE LEADERSHIP COUNCIL CONSTITUTION

 ARTICLE V: AMENDMENTS, RATIFICATION, AND REFERENDUM

 The Council Constitution and Bylaws serves as the governing document of the organization.
-Therefore, in the event of a necessary change, there must be agreement amongst a majority of the voting members.
+Therefore, in the event of a necessary change, there must be agreement amongst most voting members.
 The purpose behind this amendment is to ensure consistency from one administration to the next.

-Each Student Council Presidents shall ensure that their governance documents comply with all of the appropriate provisions of the Council’s Constitution and Bylaws.
+Each Student Council President shall ensure that their governance documents comply with all the appropriate provisions of the Council’s Constitution and Bylaws.
 The Council’s governing documents will supersede all current and past Student Council governing documents if in conflict.

 Section 1: Amendments

 Amendments to this Constitution may be proposed by any member of the Council.
 All proposed amendments shall be delivered in writing to the President, who shall present them to the Council for consideration at their next meeting.
-An amendment shall be considered ratified when majority of the voting members approve the amendment.
+An amendment shall be considered ratified when most voting members approve it.

 Section 2: Ratification